Thream/socketio-jwt/.github/ISSUE_TEMPLATE/IMPROVEMENT.md

 ---
-name: '🔧 Improvement'
+name: "🔧 Improvement"
-about: 'Improve structure/format/performance/refactor/tests of the code.'
+about: "Improve structure/format/performance/refactor/tests of the code."
-title: '[Improvement]'
+title: "[Improvement]"
-labels: 'improvement'
+labels: "improvement"
 ---

 <!-- Please make sure your issue has not already been fixed. -->